 To give a snapshot view of the number of patients the hospital was serving during this time, the statistics for 1958 show 19,500 patients were admitted, and 3,500 major and 4,000 minor operations were performed.

-In September 1960, the Glendale Wing opened, increasing the bed capacity only slightly, but providing much needed administrative and service areas and several new departments.
+In September 1960, the Gilgan Family Wing (formerly known as the Glendale Wing) opened, increasing the bed capacity only slightly, but providing much needed administrative and service areas and several new departments.

 The 1960s were also a time of rapid development with the addition of many new and innovative programs.
 In 1962, the first Intensive Care Unit in Toronto was opened at St. Joseph’s.
 In 1969, St. Joseph’s became the first hospital in Canada to initiate total parenteral nutrition and the first in Metropolitan Toronto to establish a Pharmacy Unit Dose System.